 Refer to the SOPT Student Handbook, Cheating and Plagiarism section, on the PNWU website.
+Students show know and follow the PNWU Copyright Policy.

 General Student Complaint Procedures

 The DPT program treats all student complaints seriously and is committed to ensuring that all complaints are resolved quickly, using a clear and fair process that is impartial and in the best interest of the parties.